KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 ## II.
 Introduction

-<p align="justify">  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This project is part of the <b>MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning</b> course midterm exam.
-The goal of this project is to analyze the real-world datasets <b>Bike Sharing Dataset</b> and <b>Bank Note Authentication UCI data</b> by applying: </p>
+- This project is part of the <b>MeXE 402 - Mechatronics Engineering Elective 2: Data Science and Machine Learning</b> course midterm exam.
+- The goal of this project is to analyze the real-world datasets <b>Bike Sharing Dataset</b> and <b>Bank Note Authentication UCI data</b> by applying:
   - **Linear Regression**
   - **Logistic Regression**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; These two models are essential tools in data science for predicting and classifying outcomes based on input variables.
+- These two models are essential tools in data science for predicting and classifying outcomes based on input variables.

 <br>

 ## Overview of Linear Regression

-<p align="justify">  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>Linear Regression</b> is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
-The goal is to fit a straight line that best represents the relationship between the variables by minimizing the sum of squared differences between the observed values and the predicted values.
-It's commonly used for prediction and forecasting tasks, such as: </p>
+  - <b>Linear Regression</b> is a statistical method used to model the relationship between a dependent variable and one or more independent variables.
+  - The goal is to fit a straight line that best represents the relationship between the variables by minimizing the sum of squared differences between the observed values and the predicted values.
+  - It's commonly used for prediction and forecasting tasks, such as: </p>
     - Predicting sales based on advertising expenditure.
     - Estimating house prices from features like area, number of rooms, etc.

 ### Linear Regression Equation

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The general equation for a linear regression model can be represented as:
+  - The general equation for a linear regression model can be represented as:

 **$$
 y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + ... + \beta_n x_n + \epsilon